nicolas-van/pygreen/README.markdown

 just Mako templates served using the [Bottle](http://bottlepy.org/) micro-framework.
 Mako templates can contain Python so if you need to do complex stuff just import whatever you need, type the code and get the job done.
-You need to generate new files dynamically or do anything that is not supported?
+You need to generate new files dynamically or do anything that is initially not supported?
 Import the pygreen module, extend the Bottle object with new routes and you can do anything you want.
 You don't need documentation for that, PyGreen is 100 lines long, anyone can read it and understand it.

 If you know how to program, just typing the code to generate the html you want